SAP-samples/teched2024-XP280/exercises/ex0/README.md

 ## Dev Container (recommended)

-As an alternative to the local installation you can use the provided dev container that contains all required tools.
+As an alternative to the local installation, you can use the provided dev container that contains all required tools.
 This requires that you have [Docker](https://www.docker.com/products/docker-desktop) installed on your machine.
 In addition you need the dev container extension for Visual Studio Code.
 You can find detailed instructions about the setup [here](https://code.visualstudio.com/docs/devcontainers/containers#_getting-started).

 To start a dev container Docker must be running on your machine.